William-Muko/William-Muko/README.md

 ### 👨‍💻: About Me :
 I am a Cloud Engineer, with experience of the AWS Cloud <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Kenya 🇰🇪.

-- 🔭: I’m working as an AWS Technical Mentor and contributing to Cloud Engineering projects.
+- 🔭: I’m working as an AWS Technical Instructor(AAI) and contributing to Cloud Engineering projects.

 - 🌱: Exploring Data Science projects on Kaggle.